Instant Pot DUO Nova Review

 Some of the design requirements of pressure cookers almost inevitably lead to some cleaning challenges.
 However, the DUO Nova navigates these challenges better than most, making its cleaning process about as easy as one could hope.

 First off, the rubber gasket on the lid is easily removable, and the lid itself is a single piece.
-This makes for much easier cleaning and drying than some other models that use two-piece lids designs that introduce nooks and crannies where water and gunk can hide.
+This makes cleaning and drying easier than some other models that use two-piece lids designs that introduce nooks and crannies where water and gunk can hide.
 The cooking pot itself is stainless steel.
-This makes it a bit harder to scrub clean than many of its non-stick counterparts, but also means it can unequivocally go in a dishwasher.
-There is a bit of a debate as to whether stainless or non-stick pressure cooker pots are easier to clean, and that debate largely centers around whether or not the non-stick pots can go into a dishwasher.
+This makes it a bit harder to scrub clean than many of its non-stick counterparts but also means it can unequivocally go in a dishwasher.
+There is a bit of a debate about whether stainless or non-stick pressure cooker pots are easier to clean, and that debate largely centers around whether or not the non-stick pots can go into a dishwasher.

 Many people, and some manufacturers, maintain that it's completely fine to put non-stick cookware in the dishwasher, while others find that blasphemous.
-Stainless steel, on the other hand, has a long and proven pedigree of being dishwasher safe, and thus doesn't elicit the same debate.
-Instant Pot has come down firmly on the "stainless is better" side of the conversation, using stainless pots in all of their pressure cookers.
+On the other hand, stainless steel has a long and proven pedigree of being dishwasher safe and thus doesn't elicit the same debate.
+Instant Pot has come down firmly on the “stainless is better” side of the conversation, using stainless pots in all of their pressure cookers.

-The one thing keeping the DUO Nova, and all of the other models we've tested, from getting a higher score in our ease of cleaning metric, is the gully between the actual pot and the body of the machine where the pressure lid latches on.
-This gully almost inevitably gathers some crumbs or condensation or whatnot during the stirring and serving process, and can be a bit difficult to clean.
+The one thing keeping the DUO Nova, and all of the other models we've tested, from getting a higher score in our ease of cleaning metric, is the gully between the actual pot and the body of the machine where the pressure lid latches.
+This gully almost inevitably gathers some crumbs or condensation or whatnot during the stirring and serving process and can be a bit difficult to clean.
 That gully is likely a necessity of a pressure cooker's functionality, but we're still waiting for someone to find an innovative solution to this issue before we award a higher score in this metric.

 Cooking Features